Liquefied Natural Gas

 TOTE Maritime operates two 3,100 TEU LNG-powered containerships out of JAXPORT’s Blount Island Marine Terminal.
 Isla Bella and Perla Del Caribe are the world’s first LNG-powered containerships.

 Crowley Maritime will soon homeport two LNG-powered, combination container-roll-on/roll-off ships at JAXPORT’s Talleyrand Marine Terminal.
 The ships, El Coquí and Taíno, will each have capacity for 2,400 TEU with additional space for nearly 400 vehicles.

 LNG LIQUEFACTION FACILITIES

-Eagle LNG is building a liquefaction plant in West Jacksonville able to produce 200,000 gallons a day.
-This plant will serve Crowley Maritime.
+Eagle LNG operates a liquefaction plant in West Jacksonville able to produce 200,000 gallons a day.
+This plant serves Crowley Maritime.
 Eagle is also building an LNG production and storage facility near the Blount Island Terminal and a holding facility at Talleyrand Marine Terminal.

 JAX LNG is building a liquefaction and storage facility at Dames Point to fuel TOTE Maritime’s ships, with capacity to produce in excess of 120,000 gallons of LNG per day.
-The company is also building North America’s first LNG bunker barge, Clean Jacksonville, which will enter service in mid-2017 and provide LNG for vessels calling at Blount Island.
+The company is also building North America’s first LNG bunker barge, Clean Jacksonville, which will provide LNG for vessels calling at Blount Island.